rickykim93/NavierStokes/README.md

 file for details.

 ## Acknowledgements
-* [MIE 1210: Computational Fluid Mechanics](https://rickykim.net) - LinkWIP Course from University of Toronto
-for teaching me Navier Stokes equations and how to implement them
+* [MIE 1210: Computational Fluid Mechanics](https://rickykim.net/graduate) Course from University of Toronto for teaching me Navier Stokes equations and how to implement them